Types of Databases in Industrial Systems

 Power consumption of the new Mac Studio M1 Ultra compared to standard PCs

 Despite its high computer performance, Apple’s new product is very energy-efficient.
 The manufacturer states that its maximum continuous power consumption is 370W.
-Standard PCs with modern components do not go below 500W and the recommended power for hardware with the best parts is 1000W [Table 1] ( Nvidia GeForce RTX 3090 Ti + AMD R7/9 or Intel i7/9 ).
+Standard personal, desktop computers with modern components do not go below 500W and the recommended power for hardware with the best parts is 1000W [Table 1] ( Nvidia GeForce RTX 3090 Ti + AMD R7/9 or Intel i7/9 ).

 Intel i5